IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 It states that if you have a population with a mean $\mu$ and a standard deviation $\sigma$ and you take an infinitely large number of sample means:

-1. the mean of the sample means will be equal to the population mean *regardless of the sample size* and *regardless of the population distribution*.
+1. The mean of the sample means will be equal to the population mean *regardless of the sample size* and *regardless of the population distribution*.
-2. the sample means will be normal for a normally distributed population distribution and sample means for other population distributions will approach a normal distribution as the sample size increases.
+2. The sample means will be normal for a normally distributed population distribution and sample means for other population distributions will approach a normal distribution as the sample size increases.
-3. the standard deviation of the sample means will be equal to the standard deviation of the population divided by the square root of the sample size *regardless of the sample size*.
+3. The standard deviation of the sample means will be approximately equal to the standard deviation of the population divided by the square root of the sample size *regardless of the sample size*.
-4. as the sample size increases the standard deviation decreases.
+4. As the sample size increases the standard deviation decreases.

 Sample sizes of 30 or more ($n \geq 30$) are considered sufficiently large unless you know the population is normally distributed, in which case smaller sample sizes are acceptable.
-However, the population distribution will affect the sample size necessary to produce a normal distribution

 <br>

 ## Mean of Sample Means {#mean_sample_means}

-As the the number of sample means approach infinity the mean of the sampled means will have the same mean as the population regardless of the sample size and regardless of the population distribution.
+As the the number of sample means approach infinity, the mean of the sampled means will have the same mean as the population regardless of the sample size and regardless of the population distribution.

 $$\text{mean of sample means} = \text{population mean}$$